ONE: Daytona 500 Weekend Needs to Be Pushed Back

 But while an open letter sent electronically is an easy out for a PR representative, it’s also the same reason that for all the good Helton and Chitwood did making appearances and answering questions over the course of 48 hours in Daytona Beach, there’s no reason whatsoever to feel comfortable about the sanctioning body suddenly learning how to open up and speak out (besides how they conveniently fail to discuss things such as the increase of license or entry fees for this year).

 How can anyone feel comfortable when the sport’s highest ranking figure has to be hidden behind mass emails on the sport’s biggest stage?

-Why see the No. 10 car being repaired every 10 minutes when the Lap 2 wreck that took out the green car also took out Kurt Busch (definitely didn’t see the same meticulous analysis of repairs given to the No. 51).
+Why see the No. 10 car being repaired every 10 minutes when the lap 2 wreck that took out the green car also took out Busch (definitely didn’t see the same meticulous analysis of repairs given to the No. 51).
 Why was it necessary to have a post-race interview with the freaking 38th-place finisher?!
-If Michael McDowell had only been so lucky, he’d have been racing full-time years ago.
+If Michael McDowell had only been so lucky, he’d have been racing full time years ago.

 They were playing favorites.
 FOX Sports needs an ombudsman, fast.

 FIVE: The One On-Track Conclusion to Take Away from Speedweeks